vnwonah/vnwonah.dev/source/_posts/background-jobs-with-hangfire-in-asp-net-core.md

 ## Create a Background Job with Hangfire in ASP.Net Core

 We will create an ASP.Net Core Web Application in this section.
 This Application will enable a user create a Single Todo Item.
+Link to sample application is provided at end.

 We will extend the application to accept a CSV (or Microsoft Excel) file containg a list of todo items.
 This items will be added to the application using background jobs.
 You can follow along with the steps below or get the complete project on github at :